H.R. 2508, the Better Respiration through Expanding Access to Tele-Health Act, (the BREATHE Act)

 As covered telehealth providers, will respiratory therapists be able to bill Medicare directly for the telehealth services they furnish?

 No, the Act does not change current payment policies or procedures in how respiratory therapists are reimbursed.
-Only the physician or the facility can bill Medicare directly for telehealth services furnished by respiratory therapists.
+Only the physician or other qualified non-physician practitioners with direct billing authority can bill Medicare for telehealth services furnished by respiratory therapists.
+We expect CMS to develop a modifier that can be affixed to the claim in order to identify when the RT furnished the service.

 Virtual Lobby Campaign Activity